Inbasivabalan/voice-assistant/README.md

 This is a voice assistant project built using Python.
 The application is designed to respond to voice commands and perform tasks based on those commands.
 The project uses the following libraries:

-tkinter==8.5: Python's standard GUI library for creating desktop applications pyttsx3==2.90: A Python text-to-speech library used to convert text to speech speech_recognition==3.8.1: A Python library for performing speech recognition with support for several engines and APIs.
+tkinter==8.5: Python's standard GUI library for creating desktop applications. pyttsx3==2.90: A Python text-to-speech library used to convert text to speech. speech_recognition==3.8.1: A Python library for performing speech recognition with support for several engines and APIs.

-**Requirements

-The following packages are required to run the project:

-Python 3.10
-tkinter==8.5
-pyttsx3==2.90
-speech_recognition==3.8.1

 You can install the packages by running the following command: